 Then things turned ugly.
 The crew tried to restrain Cynthia, who wanted Crystal to open the aircraft’s door, and got punched in the face.
 The pilots decided to fly the plane to Anchorage, Alaska, 1,100 miles away, where the raging twins were promptly arrested.
 As one might expect, the Apr.
 19, 2001 altercation was caught on video and made ABC News.

 - Domestic incidents – Today, a major flashpoint is wearing masks.
 As the featured image shows, this point of contention is causing much disruption.
-According to NBC News, the Federal Aviation Administration (FAA) is investigating 2,500 cases of unruly, even dangerous passenger behavior since January 1, a figure that nearly doubled in just the past month from 1,300.
-Of these incidents, 1,900 (76%) involved passengers who refused to comply with Federal facemask requirements.
+The Federal Aviation Administration (FAA) is investigating 3,889 cases of unruly, even dangerous passenger behavior since January 1, 2021, a figure that has nearly tripled since just May from 1,300.
+Of these incidents, 2,867 (74%) involved passengers who refused to comply with Federal facemask requirements.
 A staggering jump from a typical year with just 100-150 confirmed cases.
 The agency also reports it took enforcement actions against a total of 1,300 passengers in the entire previous decade.

 - International incidents – According to the International Air Transport Association (IATA), which represents 265 airlines and 83% of global air traffic, there were 10,854 worldwide cases of unruly passengers in 2015, or one in every 1,205 flights, a 14% increase over the year before.
 In 2014, there were 9,316 incidents or one per 1,282 flights.
 Since IATA established new guidelines for the definition of air rage in 2014, 2015 may have been an anomaly.
 However, a systematic review of research on disruptive airline passenger behavior (DAPB) between 1985-2020 found an escalation in DAPB.
 The study cites a survey of U.K. cabin crew who reported a 50% increase in verbal abuse over the preceding year.
 IATA data collected in 2016 indicates that verbal abuse accounted for 86% of DAPB incidents.